loggly/S3ToLoggly/README.md

 # S3ToLoggly
 A Node.js AWS Lambda script that send S3 logs to Loggly

+**Note:** This script has been deprecated in favor of Loggly's new built-in S3 ingestion feature.
+You can learn more in the [S3 ingestion docs](https://www.loggly.com/docs/s3-ingestion-auto/).

 ## More information about AWS Lambda and Loggly
   * http://aws.amazon.com/lambda/
   * https://www.loggly.com/